 I recommend that you locate and feel the pollicis muscles during contraction.

 That means, you will perform the muscles’ function and feel where on your hand they are contracting.

 As you might know by now, it moves your thumb towards your index finger.

 Thus, place your index finger on your opposite hand in the space between its thumb and index finger.
 Then put your palpating thumb on the back of the hand and pinch it.

 Now press the thumb of your painful hand a couple of times against its corresponding index finger.
 With that movement you should be able to feel the muscle contracting.

 For the self-massage you will try to identify a tender spot in the corresponding muscle, then exclusively concentrate on that area and massage it with 10 – 15 slow and precise strokes.

 10 – 15 strokes are enough for one tender spot.
-When you are done, move on to the next tender area or repeat the massage a couple of hours later.
+When you are done, move on to the next tender area.

 For the massage itself, you either roll the muscle between your thumb and index finger or you massage it with your index finger only.

-Pay attention not to overdo it here.
+Pay attention not to overdo it.
 Otherwise you might end up with strained muscles in your massaging hand.
-The best is, to keep the massage sessions really short, or to use your index finger only.
+The best is, to keep the massage sessions short, or to use your index finger only.